 In collaboration with other arts organizations around the country and abroad, the Fine Arts Work Center hosts one- to three-month Collaborative Residencies in the Summer and Fall.
 Writers or visual artists are selected on the merit of their work by the collaborating organization.
 Apartments, studio space and stipends are sponsored by the collaborating organizations.
 The Work Center provides the space in which to work and, perhaps most importantly, a community of like-minded peers with whom to share and discuss ideas, the very essence of collaboration.

-The Pollock-Krasner Mid-Career Artist Residency; a month-long residency for a visual artist that includes a stipend and exhibition opportunity.
+The Pollock-Krasner Mid-Career Artist Residency; a month-long residency for a visual artist that includes a stipend and open studio opportunity.

 The Ohio Arts Council, a collaborative residency partner since 1994, sends a writer and a visual artist for three months every summer.
 The Tennessee Arts Commission sends one writer each year for a two-month period.
 For the past several years Four Way Books has sponsored one month-long residency for poets published by the press.
 The Copley Society of Boston, also a long-time collaborative partner, awards a one-month residency to a visual artist.
 The Gaea Foundation also works in collaboration with the Work Center, though its residents live off-site in a cottage on Commercial Street.
 Artists, writers, musicians and performers, usually with a political or activist bent, are given one- to two-month residencies and a stipend to live and work in Provincetown.